Diversity, Equity and Inclusion in Aeronautics and Astronautics

 Faculty, Staff and Postdocs

-Purdue has over 1000 student organizations and clubs to get engaged in from student government and volunteer organizations to club sports.
+Purdue has more than 1,000 student organizations and clubs to get engaged in, from student government and volunteer organizations to club sports.

 - American Indian Science and Engineering Society (AISES)